sock3t/TI-Nav-Collector/README.md

 This will allow any player who plays on that TI server to track her/his own postion on the map.
 [TI-Nav](https://ti-nav.net) also allows players to share their position with other players who are playing on the same TI server.

+For more details about how it works and an introduction to all features go here: [TI-Nav Guide on Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=2372606078)

 This script is based on bash and a set of GNU tools.
 So a linux environment will be required to run it on a windows OS based system.
 Cygwin might work, but I have not tested it.
 Windows Subsystem for Linux (WSL) is rather new so I provide guidance how to install it below.